theoportlock/workforce/README.md

 comb2 - returns a bitarray of all combinations of an input bitarray.
 Puts an incorrect empty bit at start of bitarray - to fix

-comb - same as comb2 but broken

-entropy - works like combinations finder but finds all pairs of active nodes

 packer - returns decimal array of active nodes counting from the left

-unpacker - returns bitarray of active nodes in a decimal array

-splitter - returns bitarray of distances between active nodes in an array of total distance possibilities
+splitter - returns bitarray of distances between active nodes in an array of total distance possibilities.
+This removes the effects of array transpositions and inversions

 tis - main file